TheKohan/jj-it-fetcher/README.md

 ## Description

-This project is an api scraper written with `Deno` and `Oak`.
+This project is an api scraper written with `Bun` and `Hono`.
 It let's you aggregate Job offers and save them to DB of your liking.
 Feel free to fork and adjust it to scrape offers fledged to your profile.

 ## Getting Started

 ### Dependencies

-- deno 1.39.1
+- bun cli

 ### Installing